ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 }
 ```

+### Add the helpers

+Now that we have developed our new filtering system, all we have to do is add various helpers that will allow the user to use our filters correctly.

 #### Add the search filter element

 In order to help the user visualize the filters that are currently selected, we will add a new element to the `_filter-list` view.